On the complement of nef divisors on projective manifolds: Preliminaries

 \section{Preliminaries}

-In this section, we recall some famous results on the Ueda theory and on the existence of fibrations.
-Also we prove some auxiliary results to produce the proof of main result and corollaries.
+In this section, we recall some classical results from Ueda theory and on the existence of fibrations.
+We also prove some auxiliary results needed for the proof of the main theorem and its corollaries.